 If you have read about food intolerances, you know that you can eat food you are intolerant to, without even noticing it.
 That is exactly what happened to me.
 According to him, eating food that I was intolerant to was causing inflammation in my body.
 This inflammation was preventing the adipocytes (body cells) from doing their job of fat destocking.

-That is why, by just removing my food intolerances from my diet, I lost 33 pounds, even though I eat quite a lot, regardless of the calories and the quantity of fat in my food.
-Again, my goal was not to lose weight (or to cure my keratosis pilaris and many other things) but by removing the food causing inflammation in my body, I cured all these other symptoms.
-And honestly, I feel much better now in my body without those 33 pounds.
+That is how I lost 33 pounds.
+By just removing my food intolerances from my diet.
+Even though I eat quite a lot, regardless of the calories and the quantity of fat in my food.
+Again, my goal was not to lose weight (or to cure my keratosis pilaris and many other things).
+But by removing the food causing inflammation in my body, I cured all these other symptoms.
+And honestly, I feel much better now in my body now that I have lost those 33 pounds.
 Not because I think I'm more beautiful.
 I feel better in my body because my legs are lighter.
 They used to be so heavy that it was painful for my lower back and my joints.

 If you want to learn more about this subject you can read the book :

 Gut and Weight: From dysbiosis to overweight, From inflammation to obesity written by Doctor Panizza.